No Retreat, No Surrender 2: Plot

-Meanwhile, the leader of the Soviet Army, Yuri (Matthias Hues), has arrived.
+Meanwhile, the leader of the Soviet Army, Yuri, has arrived.
 He challenges a Chinese refugee held with the recent prisoners of war to fight for his freedom.
 Using his brute strength, he defeats the refugee, yet tells him he is free to leave.
 As the refugee starts walking away, Yuri shoots and throws him into an alligator pit.
 He threatens to throw Sulin in the pit as well if her father does not arrive soon.

-Arriving in Cambodia, Scott, Terry, and Mac contact Colonel Tol Nol (Nirut Sirijunya), an old customer of Mac's.
+Arriving in Cambodia, Scott, Terry, and Mac contact Colonel Tol Nol, an old customer of Mac's.
 Mac offers artillery in exchange for assistance, but Tol Nol refuses.
 However, Scott makes a deal on a new tank and Tol Nol accepts under the condition that Terry stays behind.
 Tol Nol's camp is then bombed, and Scott injures his arm in the process.
 The trio leave by foot the following day, along the way fending off a Buddhist temple used as a spy base.
 They skirmish with the Vietnamese army, which kidnaps Terry, and leave believing to have killed Scott and Mac with a rocket launcher.
 However, Scott and Mac escape the blast.
 Meanwhile, Mr. Nguyen is murdered by an assassin hiding in a manhole in Bangkok.

 Later that night, Scott and Mac secretly plant explosives and other weaponry in the Soviet camp.
 The next morning, as Sulin and Terry are slated to be executed in the alligator pit, Scott and Mac attack the Soviets.
 They successfully kill all the soldiers except Yuri, who arrives with a machine gun as Scott is heading towards his friends; Terry sacrifices herself to save Scott from being gunned down.
 Mac attempts to save her and professes his love for her, but she dies from her wounds.
 Scott distracts Yuri with an arrow to his arm and begins a long one-on-one fight, which ends as Yuri ends up in the alligator pit, where Scott shoots him with a machine gun.
 He is reunited with Sulin but saddened when he learns Terry has died.
-Together, Scott, Sulin, and Mac, holding Terry, walk away to the camp.
+Together, Scott, Sulin, and Mac, holding Terry, walk away from the camp.